wenleicao/wenleicao.github.io/_posts/2017-08-25-Make_your_own_tool_to_ease_your_headache.md

 We can also quickly build the string.

-What about temp table?  we created a temp table. it also return result we expect.
+What about temp table?  we created a temp table. it also returns result we expected.
 <img src="/images/blog10/string_build_sample4.PNG" >

+The last step is easy. copy the result to your script, but be careful, since it is mass production, the last of string also contain a coma, you need to remove it, otherwise, you will have syntax error.

+Next time, be lazy but be creative :‑P .

+Procedure code can be download <a href="/Files/string_builder.sql">here</a>